ritchieng/deep-learning-wizard/docs/data_engineering/nosql/cassandra/intro.md

 disqus:

-# Scalable Database for Deep Learning
+# Apache Cassandra

 === "Tools You Will Learn To Use"
-    - Python
-    - C++
-    - Apache CassandraDB
+    - Apache Cassandra
-    - BlazingSQL

-This is a critical part of production deployment of deep learning algorithms.

 ## Reasons for Using Apache Cassandra
 - It is is an open-source NoSQL database management system (DBMS) that is designed to handle large amounts of data across many servers, providing high availability with no single point of failure.